Iran bank to sue EU after winning sanction list case

 That case is due to be heard in March.

-(Reporting by Steve Slater in London and Ethan Bilby in Brussels; Editing by Justyna Pawlak and Tom Pfeiffer; editing by Ron Askew)
+The EU side has two months to appeal Tuesday's ruling.
+There was no immediate comment from the Commission or Council.
+(Reporting by Steve Slater in London and Ethan Bilby in Brussels; Editing by Tom Pfeiffer)